 QResearch Practice information sheet

-In 2003, the University of Nottingham and EMIS established a new high quality ethical database for research known as QResearch.
-This database, which is now the largest of its kind worldwide, consists of the pseudonymised records of over 24 million patients who have been registered with over 1300 practices spread throughout the UK.
+QResearch was established a new high quality ethical database for research in 2003 by EMIS Health and Julia Hippisley-Cox who was at the University of Nottingham at the time.
+The QResearch database, which is now the largest of its kind worldwide, consists of the anonymised records of over 30 million patients who have been registered with over 1500 practices spread throughout the UK.
 Results of research undertaken using QResearch are all published and can be found at http://www.qresearch.org.

 Why is QResearch wanting to expand?